Preparing Your Home for Hail: Eight Ways to Reduce Hail Damage

 Landscaping of Trees and Bushes

-The kind of hail which threatens your house usually means high winds as well, and this combination can turn the trees, shrubs and bushes on your property against you.
-Make sure to trim bushes and remove larger branches or even whole trees which could fall into or towards your home during a storm.
-By landscaping the area around the house, you can protect the house itself.
+The kind of hail that threatens your house usually means high winds as well, and this combination can turn the trees, shrubs, and bushes on your property against you.
+Make sure to trim bushes and remove larger branches or even whole trees that could fall into or towards your home during a storm.
+By landscaping the area around the house, you can protect it.

 Impact-Resistant Materials